 Doom – Switch and mobile

-Hmm, seems we can’t get away from the “list of video games considered the best” page on Wikipedia.
+Hmm, seems we can’t get away from the “list of video games considered the best” page on Wikipedia with all these retro games.
 Doom wasn’t really the first first-person shooter, but it basically was, as nothing had managed to combine the speed and responsivity that John Carmack and John Romero did.
 Not only was the tech groundbreaking, but the level design is stellar and full of high-octane metal energy throughout.
 Play any of them and you’ll have a good time, but the first is where to start.

 Resident Evil 4 – Switch

 Resident Evil 4 is a legendary combination of survival horror and third-person shooting, combining gorgeous graphics and a wacky story masterfully.
 It’s another all-time classic and influences the genre to this day.
 Simply the use of the offset third-person camera helped to popularise it in so many games that came after it.
+Is it retro game?
+Probably.
 Get it played.

 The Legend of Zelda: Link’s Awakening – Switch

 The Legend of Zelda: Link’s Awakening started life as an attempt to port A Link to the Past to the Game Boy.
 Under the leadership of Takashi Tekuza, the game grew beyond its original aims, into probably the strangest Zelda game to date.
 The strange atmosphere (influenced by David Lynch’s Twin Peaks) combined with classic Zelda gameplay makes for an unforgettable experience.
-Oh, and there’s a full toyetic remake on the Switch which runs at about seven frames per second if you fancy that (it’s really great, just runs like rubbish for some reason…).
+Oh, and there’s a full toyetic remake on the Switch which runs at about seven frames per second if you fancy that, even though it’s not really a retro game (it’s really great, just runs like rubbish for some reason…).

 Star Wars: Knights of the Old Republic – Switch and mobile